Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Introduction

 \begin{example} Figure~\ref{fig:attack_workflow} shows the workflow of the Black-Hole Attack.
-The attacker has access to a knowledge database, either obtained from public platforms such as Hugging Face or from systems already deployed in production.
+The attacker has access to the target vector database's embeddings (by exporting full or partial vectors) or to open-source datasets that contain queries.
 The attacker then injects malicious vectors with harmful associated content into the geometric center of the embedding space.
 When users submit queries to LLMs, RAG retrieves relevant knowledge from the database to improve the quality of LLM responses.
 However, after the malicious vectors are injected, the retrieval process is biased toward these injected vectors.
 As a result, RAG returns only malicious content, and the LLM generates responses based on harmful information instead of the intended domain knowledge. \end{example}

 In summary, we make the following contributions: